hfeniser/DeepFault/README.md

 # DeepFault: Fault Localization for Deep Neural Networks

-This code is very much "research code": it is provided as a reference of exact details of the experiments and attacks.
+This code is very much "research code": it is provided as a reference to the approach prsented in the paper.
 If you encounter any problem do not hesitate to reach me.

 Results are logged in "result.log" file by default.
 One should expect a lower score with _tarantula_, _ochiai_ or _dstar_ when compared to _random_.